DallanQ/lotr_journeys_in_middle_earth/QA.md

 [test-question](https://boardgamegeek.com/thread/2465798/test-question)

-> Is it mandatory to reveal all the cards while doing a test?
-> Example: I must test with spirit, I need two successes and my spirit has a value of 4, I get my second success with the 3rd card which is enough, do I have to reveal the fourth card anyway or can I keep it for later?
+> Is it mandatory to reveal all cards during a test?
+For example, if I’m testing with Spirit, need two successes, and I get my second success with the third card, do I still have to reveal the fourth card, or can I keep it for later?

 Yes.
 RAW, all the cards are revealed simultaneously.
 I find it helps curb the temptation to draw them all facedown and reveal all four at once.

 [soldier-card-45-and-6](https://boardgamegeek.com/thread/2739264/soldier-card-45-and-6)

-> The Soldier card 4,5 and 6 of the new expansion is confusing me.
-There are two parts to it, both equally confusing to me.
+> The Soldier cards 4, 5, and 6 from the new expansion are confusing.
+There are two parts that I don’t fully understand:

-> “Before you travel, you MUST discard this skill and scout 1”, ok I can follow this but don’t understand the rational behind it.
+ 1. “Before you travel, you MUST discard this skill and scout 1.”
+I get the action, but I don’t understand the reasoning behind it.
-> “Before you attack, you may move 1 space”, wouldn’t this be pointless with a melee weapon surely?
+ 2. “Before you attack, you may move 1 space.”
+Wouldn’t this be pointless with a melee weapon?

 No it’s not.
 The second ability will not trigger the first as it is not a Travel Action.
 The point of the card is that so long as you have other means of movement (like Sprint or effects similar to its second effect) you are able to keep the card prepared for a very long time, which means you’ll be able to take a lot of movement without spending actions and can spend those actions on other things, such as attacking.